 - Use wooden shrub protectors to protect foundation shrubs.

 Mulch will save you plant losses through the winter, BUT it should be put down between the ground beginning to freeze and snow beginning to fly.
 The end of this month should be the perfect time to mulch the beds.
 If you already have mulch down, that’s all right, just don’t pile more on until later.
-When we say “mulch”, substitute the word with mulch of your choice.
+When we say “mulch”, substitute the word mulch with a material of your choice.
 Whether it’s bagged shredded bark, pine needles, chopped leaves, or straw, it achieves the same purpose.

 Lawns will love it if you go over fallen leaves with the mower.
 Once or twice a week as leaves fall, chop them and leave them.
 Michigan State University turf specialists have put plenty of time into evaluating this method of fertilization and the results are obvious.
 This may be the best way to get nutrients into your lawn.
 Try it and see if you aren’t pleasantly rewarded in the spring.